 where

 Now, let, for $i \in \{1, 2, \dots, n\}$,

 Then, the equation \eqref{eqth18} can be recast as, for $i \in \{1, 2, \dots, n\}$,

-The assumption \eqref{assump5}, together with the positivity of the operator $R_i[\mathbf{f}](t)$ and the properties of the exponential function, ensure the positivity of locally in time solution $\mathbf{f}(t)$.
+The assumption \eqref{assump5}, together with the nonnegativity of the operator $G_i[\mathbf{f}](t)$ and the properties of the exponential function, ensure the nonnegativity of locally in time solution $\mathbf{f}(t)$.
 The proof is then complete. \end{proof} \end{theorem}

-Generally speaking, Theorem \ref{thm1} does not allow to ensure, for the Cauchy problem \eqref{cauchy}, the global-in-time existence of a positive, bounded solution.
-Indeed, when non-conservative terms are considered, blow-up phenomena may occur, \cite{arlotti1996qualitative}.
-Nevertheless, some particular analytical shapes of the non-conservative time-dependent rates $\mu_{hk}(t)$, for $h,k \in \{1, 2,\dots, n\}$, and/or of the external force field $F_i[\mathbf{f}](t)=\lambda_i(t)f_i(t)$, for $i \in \{1, 2, \dots, n\}$, might provide the boundedness for the solution $\mathbf{f}(t)$, with the consequent global existence.
-Furthermore, particular relations between coefficients $\mu_{hk}(t)$, and $\lambda_i(t)$, might avoid blow-up phenomena as well.
-For instance, positive proliferative parameters might be bounded by one of the components, $\lambda_i(t)$, of the external force field.
-Moreover, despite being the regularity assumptions on the functions $\lambda_i(t)$, for $i \in \{1, 2, \dots, n\}$, necessary for existence and uniqueness, at least locally in time, they could be restrictive in view of particular applications, as will be shown below, as shown in the next Section.}
+Generally speaking, Theorem \ref{thm1} does not allow to ensure, for the Cauchy problem \eqref{cauchy}, the global-in-time existence of a positive and bounded solution.
+Indeed, when nonconservative terms are considered, blow-up phenomena may occur \cite{arlotti1996qualitative}.
+Nevertheless, some particular analytical shapes of the nonconservative time-dependent rates $\mu_{hk}(t)$, for $h,k \in \{1, 2,\dots, n\}$, and/or of the external force field $F_i[\mathbf{f}](t)=\lambda_i(t)f_i(t)$, for $i \in \{1, 2, \dots, n\}$, might provide the boundedness for the solution $\mathbf{f}(t)$, with the consequent global existence.
+Furthermore, particular relations between coefficients $\mu_{hk}(t)$ and $\lambda_i(t)$, might avoid blow-up phenomena as well.
+For instance, positive proliferative parameters might be bounded by one of the components, $\lambda_i(t)$, of the external force field. {Moreover, despite being the regularity assumptions on the functions $\lambda_i(t)$, for $i \in \{1, 2, \dots, n\}$, necessary for existence and uniqueness, at least locally in time, they could be restrictive in view of particular applications, as will be shown below, as shown in the next Section.}